PowderLinux/Krunker_Resources/README.md

 My settings have links to the images in this repo embedded in them, so you can just import my settings to use them.
+You might want to change the end message, I put it at the end of the line to make it easier to find.